 Is it physically or mentally healthy to push the limits of your endurance?

 So, should you try to stretch the limits of your own endurance?

 Well, there are some pretty good reasons why you might want to.
-As with anything in life, the maxim "nothing ventured, noting gained" applies.
+As with anything in life, the maxim "nothing ventured, nothing gained" applies.
 Psychologists believe the only way for each of us to be truly happy and content in life is to know that we are striving towards and accomplishing something every day.
 The human mind needs goals, something to focus on.
 Our bodies too need to reach, stretch, achieve and excel.
 We gain energy by using energy.
 We conquer our limitations by conquering or surpassing them.
-Yet the investment of time you need to make in endurance sports is larger than in say tennis, football or golf - but otherwise there are no other requirements needed to try to double or triple your mileage or run more marathons more frequently than you have before.
+Yet the investment of time you need to make in endurance sports is larger than in say tennis, football or golf - but otherwise, there are no other requirements needed to try to double or triple your mileage or run more marathons more frequently than you have before.
 Sure, someone else has already done it, but by reaching beyond what you think you are capable of, you stand to learn a lot about yourself.

 How do the Marathon Monks Train?

 Interestingly, in order to qualify as a mountain marathon runner, a trainee monk has first to master seated meditation, with major emphasis placed on deep abdominal breathing.
 Other essential factors are chanting, proper rhythm and intense concentration which enable the monk to cover meters and meters on each breath, keeping pace with the beat of their mantra.
 An experienced monk flows along naturally, maintaining the same speed for climbing up or down the mountain paths, and does not allow himself to become distracted by any obstacle, whether external or internal.

 In his book about the monks, John Stevens details the end result of their practise: